WindowsXP95/CyberportalUI/readme.md

 - Cyberportal wallpapers and sounds
 - And way more...

-This project is still in its alpha stage
+This project is still in its alpha stage (and is now on hold to focus on my main project)